Lethal Enforcers II: Gun Fighters: Gameplay

 In this game, the goal is to shoot outlaws in order to eradicate crime from a stereotypical town in the American West of 1873.
 At the beginning of the game, three to five life units are available.
 In the arcade version, more can be purchased by inserting additional coins.
 Life units are also awarded based on how many points the player scores while playing the game.
-Every time the player, an innocent civilian or lawman is shot, one life unit will be lost.
-The game overs when all life units are gone, but continued play is available.
+Every time the player, an innocent townsfolk or lawman is shot, one life unit will be lost.
+The game ends when all life units are gone, but continued play is available.

-Lethal Enforcers 2 has five stages: "The Bank Robbery", "The Stage-Holdup", "Saloon Showdown", "The Train Robbery", and "The Hide-Out".
+Lethal Enforcers 2 has seven stages (including two bonus stages): "The Bank Robbery", "The Stage Holdup", "Saloon Showdown", "The Train Robbery", and "The Hide-Out".
 During each stage, the player must shoot the armed outlaws without harming any innocent townsfolk or fellow lawmen.
 One shot is enough to kill most enemies.
 Each stage features a boss that must be killed in order to complete the stage (though a unique case happened in the third stage where the boss battle is in the form of a dueling mini-game).
 Just like the original game, a dip switch setting in the arcade version allows operators to let players progress through the stages in a linear fashion ("arcade mode") or select individual stages ("street mode"), including the between level target practice stages.

 Weapons

-The player begins with a revolver that can hold six rounds.
+Like with the previous game, the player begins with a revolver that can hold six rounds.
 To reload, the player must aim the light gun away from the screen and pull the trigger.
 Additional weaponry can be found throughout the game that will give the player better firepower: .50 caliber Sharps rifles, higher-capacity rifles, double rigs, shotguns, Gatling guns, and cannons.
 The Gatling guns and cannons can each be used only once but the other four weapons can be reloaded the same way as the revolver.
 If a player is shot while holding a more powerful weapon, it is lost and the player reverts to the original revolver.

 Ranks

-There are different ranks that the player can attain, depending on how well the player performs.
-The ranks are: Posse, Deputy, Sheriff, Deputy Marshal and U.S. Marshal.
+There are different ranks that the player can attain based on performance.
+The ranks are Posse, Deputy, Sheriff, Deputy Marshal, Marshal, and U.S. Marshal.
 When the game begins, the player's rank is Posse, and after each stage the player will be promoted, provided they have not killed any innocents.
-If the player has killed innocents on any stage, they will either maintain their rank or will be demoted, although the ranks do not go below Posse.
+Killing innocents will cause the player to either be demoted or stay the same rank, although the ranks do not go below Posse.
 On Sega Genesis and Sega CD port, the accuracy for each stage corresponds to the given rank: